 Chopping Board Hygiene

 Since a chopping board is an integral part of your kitchen, thorough cleaning and sanitization are vital for the maintenance of hygiene.
-Cleaning should be done after each chopping, aiming at the cutting marks and crevices on the board’s surface.
+After each chopping, cleaning should be done, aiming at the cutting marks and crevices on the board’s surface.
 The user focuses on these cutting marks, for they are the primary habitat for pathogens and bacteria.
 Cleaning cutting boards can be done using a sponge and a soapy solution.
-Additionally, if you need to eliminate foul smell from the wooden boards, rinse it thoroughly with a saline solution.
+Additionally, if you need to eliminate a foul smell from the wooden boards, rinse them thoroughly with a saline solution.
 Besides, you can use salt and a half-cut lemon to rub against the board’s surface.

 Alternatively, you can opt to deploy different cutting boards while working on food items like vegetables, raw meat, and others.
 This will reduce the risk of cross-contamination.
 Moreover, avoid the tendency of cleaning the boards with a piece of cloth as it can spread the germs from the cutting board to the entire kitchen.
 Specifically, the wooden board is perceived as more hygienic than plastic board models since they have anti-microbial properties.
 However, it is worth noting that some wood types are toxic and are not suitable for making cutting boards.
 But if you are to purchase a chopping board from popular and reputable manufacturers, this should not worry you.